ItunuIsewon/PGCAfricaAI_2025/modules/Practical_1.md

 Random Forest is a powerful ensemble learning algorithm used for both classification and regression tasks.
 It builds multiple decision trees during training and combines their outputs to improve accuracy and control overfitting.
 Here’s how it works:

 **How Random Forest Works:**

-**1. Bootstrap Sampling:**
+1. **Bootstrap Sampling:**
 The model randomly samples the training data with replacement to create multiple subsets of the data (bootstrap samples).
 Each decision tree in the forest is trained on a different subset of the data.

-**2. Building Decision Trees:**
+2. **Building Decision Trees:**
 For each sample, a decision tree is built.
 Each node in the tree splits the data based on the most informative feature.
 During tree construction, random subsets of features are considered for splitting each node (instead of considering all features), which introduces diversity among trees and reduces correlation between them.

-**3. Voting for Classification:**
+3. **Voting for Classification:**
 Once all the trees are trained, for a new input, each tree in the forest makes a prediction (classification decision).
 The final prediction is made by taking the majority vote of all the individual tree predictions.

 **Advantages of Random Forest:**

 **1. Reduces Overfitting:** Because it averages the predictions from many trees, it reduces the risk of overfitting that might happen with a single decision tree.

 **2. Handles Large Datasets:** Random Forests can handle large datasets with higher dimensionality (many features).